nboxhallburnett/mocha-runner-reporter/README.md

 Failure 2:

-Name     : should change the password via My Profile Duration : 4s 652ms
+Name     : should also fail
+Duration : 4s 652ms
 Error    : RuntimeError
      (NoSuchWindow:23) A request to switch to a different window could not be satisfied because the window could not be found.